symfony/symfony/UPGRADE-2.1.md

-  case when you added it manually or when the field is a single-choice field and is not required), you can restore the old behaviour by setting the option "value_strategy" to `ChoiceList::COPY_CHOICE`. of choices in a choice field has changed.
-Instead of appending the choice value, a generated integer is now appended by default.
-Take care if your Javascript relies on that.
-If you can guarantee that your choice values only contain ASCII letters, digits, letters, colons and underscores, you can restore the old behaviour by setting the option "index_strategy" of the choice field to `ChoiceList::COPY_CHOICE`.
+  case when you added it manually or when the field is a single-choice field and is not required), you can restore the old behaviour by setting the option "value_strategy" to `ChoiceList::COPY_CHOICE`.